What are Language Delays?

 Receptive Language Delays

 Receptive language delays are when an individual has difficulty understanding language.
 Individuals with receptive language delays may demonstrate behavioural concerns or seem inattentive.
-Some examples of difficulties may include trouble following directions, answering questions, or understanding stories.
+Some examples may include difficulties with following directions, answering questions, or understanding stories.

 Expressive Language Delays